Cristiano Doni: Club career

-Born in Rome, Doni started playing professionally for Modena F.C. at age 18, subsequently moving on to A.C.
-Rimini 1912, A.C.
-Pistoiese and Bologna F.C.
-1909.
+Born in Rome, Doni started playing professionally for Modena at age 18, subsequently moving on to Rimini, Pistoiese and Bologna.

-He made his Serie A debut in 1997–98 for Brescia Calcio against Inter Milan, moving after two years to Bergamo with Atalanta BC.
+He made his Serie A debut in 1997–98 for Brescia against Inter Milan, moving after two years to Bergamo with Atalanta.
 He quickly made a name for himself at the club with his hard-working style, combined with scoring ability, and netted in double digits in three out of five seasons.

-After two seasons at U.C.
-Sampdoria, Doni had his first experience abroad aged 32, signing with Spain's RCD Mallorca.
+After two seasons at Sampdoria, Doni had his first experience abroad aged 32, signing with Spain's Mallorca.
 After just one season, he returned to his main team even though he had another year running at the Balearic Islands side, asking to be released so he could accept Atalanta's offer although he took a pay cut in the process.

 Doni eventually signed a two-year contract, then proceeded to continue, in spite of his age, to be an indispensable offensive unit – 34 league goals in his first three years combined – as well as team captain.
-In 2010–11 the 37-year-old scored 12 Serie B goals as Atalanta returned to the top division after one year, as champions.
+In 2010–11, the 37-year-old scored 12 Serie B goals as Atalanta returned to the top division after one year, as champions.

 On 9 August 2011, Doni was banned from football for 3 1/2 years for his role in match fixing during the campaign, effectively ending his career at the age of 38.
 On 19 December, he was arrested together with 16 other people in connection with another match-fixing and betting investigation.